emianuelul/rust-game-of-life/README.md

 # rust-game-of-life
 Simple side-project I made to practice Rust.
+The app will automatically stop if:
+- the next generation is the same as the current one
+- there are no live cells on the screen
+- it goes through the given number of generations

+The starters I have provided are random stuff, some are things that repeat infinitely, some die pretty quick.

+*Number 7 is my favorite one :)*

 # Things I leaned
 - How to use a 2D array (vector in my case)